sixhops/css-box-model-and-positioning/README.md

 We can change all this with the first positioning property we'll learn, the `display` property and the four values we can use: inline, block, inline-block, and none.

 * An **inline** element has no line break before or after it.
 This makes the element sit on the same line as another element, but without formatting it like a block.
 It only takes up as much width as it needs (not the whole line).
 Inline places all your elements on a single line.
-The bad news is that it doesn't maintain their "box"ness
+The bad news is that it doesn't maintain their "box"ness.

 * A **block** element has some whitespace above and below it and does not tolerate any HTML elements next to it.
 This makes the element a block box.
 It won't let anything sit next to it on the page and takes up the full width.